soham10/Python/README.md

 These are files I created while learning python.
-These include:-
+These include:-\\
+\begin{itemize}

-  *A calculator based on operator you wish to use,using functions and if-elif loop
+\item A calculator based on operator you wish to use,using functions and if-elif loop

-  *Jupyter notebook with numpy notes
+\item Jupyter notebook with numpy notes
+\item Matplotlib Notebook